danny-molnar/gitorch/README.md

 ## What gitorch does

-Given a repository, a default branch, and a remote, gitorch:
+By default, gitorch inspects the current branch and compares it against its configured upstream.

+Optionally, it can compare a default branch (e.g. main) against the remote default branch.

+* Compares the current branch against its upstream (default behaviour)

-* Compares the local default branch against the remote default branch
+* Optionally compares a default branch against the remote default branch

 * Detects:

   * ahead / behind / diverged states